Sex and Intimacy

 Physical Aftercare

-Rinse gently with warm water or fragrance-free wipes.
+Rinse gently with warm water or fragrance-free wipes (or a bidet, the attachments are ~$40 on Amazon)

 Use a sitz bath or apply a barrier cream (like zinc-based ointment) if irritated.